‘Life Guardian & A Gift of Trust’

 Our volunteers are vital to the ongoing success of our domestic projects.
 They help us reach more refugee and indigenous individuals around Australia and make a lasting impact on their lives.

-Volunteering for Mercy Connect is a rewarding challenge that makes a real difference.
-If you are based in Sydney Melbourne, Ballarat, Bendigo or Perth and have previous experience in an educational setting, consider volunteering for Mercy Connect.
+Volunteering for Mercy Works Connect is a rewarding challenge that makes a real difference.
+If you are based in Sydney Melbourne, Ballarat, Bendigo or Perth and have previous experience in an educational setting, consider volunteering for Mercy Works Connect.

 Each volunteer is assigned to work with an individual or small group of refugee students in a school.